 Adjust Your Exposure

-If your digital camera allows you to adjust the color temperature in increments, then you can either cool down or warm up your photographs.
-But even if you can’t make minute adjustments in the color temperature, by setting the White Balance for tungsten and you shoot outside in the dayight your images overall will be tinged with a blue “cooling” cast that will be most notable in the shadows of snowy backgrounds.
+If your camera allows you to adjust the color temperature in increments, you can either cool down or warm up your photographs.
+But even if you can’t make these minute adjustments, you can set the White Balance for tungsten and shoot outside in the daylight.
+Then, your images will be tinged with a blue “cooling” cast, most notable in the shadows of snowy backgrounds.

-Of course you could always do an HDR photo if you’re photographing a snowy landscape or still life.
+Of course, you could always do an HDR photo if you’re photographing a snowy landscape or still life.
 But that’s another discussion…